 It is important that you read this owner's manual before you start to assemble your bicycle.
 WE RECOMMEND THAT YOU CONSULT A PROFESSIONAL BICYCLE MECHANIC IF YOU HAVE DOUBTS OR CONCERNS AS TO YOUR ABILITY TO PROPERLY ASSEMBLE, REPAIR, OR MAINTAIN YOUR BICYCLE.
-If your bicycle was assembled by the store or a professional assembly firm you should still follow instructions to make sure all assembly was properly done.
 Remove all parts from the shipping carton.
 Check to make sure no parts are loose on the bottom of the carton.
 Carefully remove the front wheel which is attached to the side of the bicycle for shipping.
 Carefully remove all other packing material from the bicycle.
 This includes zip ties, axle caps and material protecting the frame.